sinclairzx81/typebox/readme.md

 ### Modifiers

 TypeBox provides modifiers that can be applied to an objects properties.
-These allows for `optional` and `readonly` to be applied to that property.
+This allows for `optional` and `readonly` to be applied to that property.
 The following table illustates how they map between TypeScript and JSON Schema.

 ```typescript
 ┌────────────────────────────────┬─────────────────────────────┬─────────────────────────────┐